geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 11. Repeat the prior step and check the permission for **Alex Wilber**.
 You will see that Alex does not have permission to access or update the site since he has not been assigned as a site member.

-12. In the **Human Resources: Check Permissions** window, select **Close.**
+12. In the **IT Services: Check Permissions** window, select **Close.**

-13. You are now back in the **Permissions: Human Resources** tab in your browser.
-You have been asked to create a new group of users and assign them permission to access the Human Resources site.
+13. You are now back in the **Permissions: IT Services** tab in your browser.
+You have been asked to create a new group of users and assign them permission to access the IT Services site.
 In the ribbon that appears at the top of the page, select **Create Group.**

 	‎**Best Practice:** It’s a best practice that you should use Groups to assign access permissions rather than assigning access to individual user accounts for two important reasons: Assigning individual users access to a site makes it difficult to track user access when the user leaves your organization, and direct permissions can override security groups permissions.